All your questions? Answered.

 Matcha is one of the highest sources of antioxidants available.
 One cup of matcha has the same amount of antioxidants as 10 cups of regular green tea!

 Matcha is also great for helping boost metabolism.
-It can help you burn calories up to four times faster than normal!
+It can help you burn calories up to four times faster than usual!

-Perhaps, one of the most intriguing things about matcha is the amazing energy boost it provides.
+Perhaps one of the most intriguing things about matcha is the fantastic energy boost it provides.
 Matcha is often used as a substitute for coffee because it helps increase energy and focus.
-However, people often prefer it over coffee because when you drink matcha there is no caffeine crash.
+However, people usually prefer it over coffee because when you drink matcha, there is no caffeine crash.